 1915: Hopewell Post Office replaces Hopewell National Bank at 13 East Broad Street.

-1924: Hopewell Public Library moves to 28 East Broad Street and shares building with the Hopewell Museum.
+Jan.
+22, 1925: Hopewell Free Public Library moves to the Stout House (the current Hopewell Museum), 28 East Broad Street, and shares the building with the museum.

 2009: Hopewell Public Library "automates".
 Patrons are issued HPL bar coded library cards and all items now have HPL bar coded labels.
 An online catalog replaced the physical card catalog.
 The online Catalog can be searched by Patrons in the Library and from home.
 We believe HPL was the last Public Library in New Jersey to automate; but, one of the first in New Jersey to use an Integrated Library System that is "open source" (Koha) --- a new direction for libraries.